-I had a great time attending the Greenwich Yoga and Vegan festival this weekend.
+I recently attended the Greenwich Yoga and Vegan festival this weekend.
 Thousands of yogis travelled from across London and further afield, to experience a day of yoga and meditation; relaxing treatments; delicious vegan food; experiential talks on mental health; and tantalising dance sessions, including Bollywood and Om & Bass.
 With the festival’s proceeds donated to charitable causes, this non-profit event was created to inspire people to eat well, live mindfully, and raise awareness of mental health issues.

 Whilst I enjoyed the Bollywood dancing, tasty food and connecting with others, for me, the best part of this festival was my time spent in the ‘Lil Yogi Room’ – a space dedicated for the kids attending the festival.
-I was delighted to teach a creative Mindfulness for Children session and had great fun doing so.
+I was delighted to teach a creative Mindfulness for Children session and had great fun doing so (see photos).

 Mindfulness is a person’s mental state of focusing on the present moment, and noticing their feelings, thoughts and bodily sensations without judging them.
 When kids practice mindfulness it can help them develop calming strategies; improve attention and focus; and learn skills to manage difficult emotions, including stress and anxiety.

 The Mindfulness for Children session I delivered involved many activities, including emotional regulation, yoga, relaxation and mindful listening, but the highlight for me was conscious breathing because everything starts with the breath.
 We need to breathe in order to experience life.